-We have audited the financial statements of Kosovo Pension Saving Trust - Operations ("KPSTOP"), which comprise the statement of financial position as at 31 December 2023, and the statement of comprehensive income, statement of changes in net assets attributable to KPSTOP and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policies and other explanatory information.
+We have audited the financial statements of Kosovo Pension Savings Trust - Operations ("KPSTOP"), which comprise the statement of financial position as at 31 December 2024, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of KPSTOP as at 31 December 2023, and its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the KPSTOP as at 31 December 2024, and its financial performance and its cash flows for the year then ended in accordance with the IFRS accounting standards as issued by the International Accounting Standards Board (IASB).